Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type  |
 |----------------------------------|-----------------------------|
 | Country                          | String, Text field          |

 ### Configuration

-- *fieldToSearch*
+- *Field to search*
-  Select the appropriate information about how the country is entered in the source attribute, so that the system can map the country correctly to the destination attribute.
+  Click the drop-down list and select the appropriate information about how the country is entered in the source attribute, so that the system can map the country correctly to the destination attribute.
 The following options are available:
+  - **Numeric country code**
-  - **Numerischer Ländercode**: Three-digit country code according to ISO 3166-1 numeric, for instance *840*.
+    Three-digit country code according to ISO 3166-1 numeric, for instance *840*.
+  - **3 letter country code**
-  - **Dreibuchstabiger Ländercode**: Three-letter country code according to ISO 3166-1 alpha-3, for instance *USA*.
+    Three-letter country code according to ISO 3166-1 alpha-3, for instance *USA*.
+  - **2 letter country code**
-  - **Zweibuchstabiger Ländercode**: Two-letter country code according to ISO 3166-1 alpha-2, for instance *US*.
+    Two-letter country code according to ISO 3166-1 alpha-2, for instance *US*.
+  - **Vehicle country code**
-  - **Kfz Ländercode**: International vehicle registration code, for instance *USA*.
+    International vehicle registration code, for instance *USA*.
+  - **Name**
-  - **Name**: Country name (in the national language), for instance *United States*.
+    Country name (in the national language), for instance *United States*.
-  - **FusionMaps Ländercode**: ???
+  - **FusionMaps country code**
+    Specific FusionMaps ID for the country.
+FusionCharts have to be integrated to use this country code.

-  [comment]: <> (Was ist FusionMaps?)
+  [comment]: <> (Was ist FusionMaps?
+Stimmt das so?)

-## String-To-Number
+## String to number

 ![String to number](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToNumber.png "[String to number]")

 This extension is used to map a string attribute to a number.
 The value is mapped unchanged, only the data type of the attribute changes.
-In contrast to the *String-To-Absolute-Number* extension, both, decimal and absolute numbers can be mapped to the destination attribute.
+In contrast to the *String to absolute number* extension, both decimal and absolute numbers can be mapped to the destination attribute.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type  |
 |----------------------------------|-----------------------------|